Bar-Lev (game): Reception

 In the November 1974 edition of Airfix Magazine, Bruce Quarrie reviewed the original Conflict Games edition and found it "an intriguing — though still easy to play — game which well illustrates the tactical problems of modern conventional warfare, and the tremendous logistical problems forced on the Israelis by a war on two fronts."
 He concluded, "We have no hesitation in recommending this game highly."

+In Issue 14 of Perfidious Albion, David Horton called the game "simple in its complexities and allows a wide range of strategies."
+However, Horton found the game fatally unbalanced in favor of the Israelis, noting "it is almost impossible for the Arabs to win against a moderately competent Israeli.
+I have fought about eight times as the Israeli and won every time, and about the same as the Arab and won once."

 In the 1980 book The Best of Board Wargaming, Marcus Watney reviewed the 1977 GDW edition, and called the rules "a sophisticated mix of operational rules with a tactical flavour."
 However, Watney found the air rules to be too complex, calling them "more complex and difficult to use than all the ground rules put together."
 He also found serious flaws in the victory conditions.
 He concluded by giving the game an "Excitement Grade" of only 60%.

 In the 1980 book The Complete Book of Wargames, game designer Jon Freeman also reviewed the 1977 edition, and called it "an ambitious game — perhaps too much so [...] forbiddingly complex for all but quite experienced gamers."
 He called the rules "casually chatty and hopelessly ungrammatical", but did admit that "many people swear by the game."
 Freeman concluded "If you are a wargamer veteran interested in the subject matter, and if you spend a few days soaking up the rules, you'll be rewarded with an enjoyable, challenging and [...] reasonably playable game.
 If you're not willing to go to that length, Bar-Lev is just an incredible stew of confusing detail better left unconsumed."